gabrielemartire/php-compatibility-check/README.md

 [![PHP 5.4 Compatibility](https://img.shields.io/badge/PHP-Legacy-blue?logo=php)](https://www.php.net/releases/5_4_0.php)

-> A GitHub Actions workflow designed for legacy PHP projects, which checks code compatibility with older PHP versions (e.g., 5.4).
+> A GitHub Actions workflow designed for legacy PHP projects, which checks code compatibility with older PHP versions.
 Useful for historical repositories or systems that must maintain compatibility with outdated environments.

 ## How It Works

 The workflow:
-1. Installs the **specified legacy PHP version** (e.g., 5.4).
+1. Installs the **specified legacy PHP version**.
 2. Verifies that the version is installed correctly.
 3. Retrieves `.php` files that have been added, modified, or copied compared to the `main` branch.
 ```bash